0.22

 $ rails generate rodauth:install

-This generator will create a Rodauth app and configuration with common authentication features enabled, a database migration with tables required by those features, a mailer with default templates, and a few other files.
+This generator will create a Rodauth app and configuration with common authentication features enabled, a database migration with tables required by those features, and a few other files.

 Feel free to remove any features you don't need, along with their corresponding tables.
 Afterwards, run the migration: